ERAG ELECTRONIC RADIAL ALIGNMENT GAUGE

-The use the Electronic Radial Alignment Gauge (ERAG) or Concentricity Alignment Tool (CAT) negates the need for tight wire and/or laser alignment.
+Electronic Radial Alignment Gauge (ERAG) or Concentricity Alignment Tool (CAT) negates the need for tight wire and/or laser alignment.
 This tool can directly measure the amount of diaphragm misalignment with the rotor in place.
-These tools have a proven alignment method through thousands of hours of use.
+This tool have a proven alignment method through thousands of hours of use.

 ERAG/CAT Concentricity Alignment Tool features: